Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 "I live in a 25-room mansion, I have my own $6-million yacht, I have my own private jet and I have my own helicopter and I have seven luxury automobiles."

-While there is no excuse for such poor journalism, Price’s reaction of self righteous indignation was hypocritical to say the least, considering that ...
+While there is no excuse for such poor journalism, this was self righteous hypocritical indignation considering that...

 Fred Price and Others Like him Continuously and Repeatedly Quote God out of Context